Catch up with 2022's ceremony which was also livestreamed. Go to YouTube to watch the ceremony and hear about all our amazing winners!

 The awards are affiliated to the University’s Make a Difference Awards and the winners also receive the President’s Social Responsibility Medal.

-2021’s awards took place on 12th May in a virtual ceremony on Facebook.
-The winners supported a range of causes including the NHS, older people and women's groups.
+2022’s awards took place on 10th May in a live ceremony in the Whitworth Hall.
+The winners supported a range of causes including the sustainability, disadvantaged young people and mental health.
 The overall winners received a cash prize for their organisation: £300 for the overall winner, and £200 and £100 for the 2nd and 3rd place runners up.
 In addition the overall winner in each category received the University's prestigious Medal for Social Responsibility.
 You can see more about the winners here.

 We are now open for nominations for 2023.